 The Maeslant Barrier is a marvel of engineering and a testament to the Netherlands’ commitment to flood protection.
 No other flood barrier in the world has larger moving parts than the Maeslant Barrier.

 It is a vital part of the Delta Works and is designed to withstand a storm surge of 5 m above NAP (the NAP level of zero is about equal to the average sea level in the North Sea).

-The Maeslant Barrier is located in the Nieuwe Waterweg near Hook of Holland and was built between 1991 and 1997.
-The structure is operated entirely automatically and, together with the Hartel Barrier and the expanded Rozenburg dyke, forms the Europoort Barrier.
-The Maeslant Barrier is a forward flood surge barrier, which means that it receives the full brunt of flooding from the sea and so protects the residents of the province of Zuid-Holland.
+The Maeslant Barrier is located near Hook of Holland.
+It was built between 1991 and 1997 and is fully automated.
+Together with the Hartel Barrier and the extended Rozenburg Dyke, it forms the Europoort Barrier.
+The Maeslant Barrier is a forward flood surge barrier, which means that it takes the full brunt of the tidal surge from the sea.

 is the width of each door of the Maeslant storm surge barrier